-Since it has become very difficult for young, freelance young artists to secure their livelihood through concerts, Reinhard Piechocki, the initiator and moderator of the Piano Summer and the Chopiniade, two joint series of events with the Putbus Theater, had the idea of promoting virtuosos who were particularly worthy of support, such as the pianist Mari Namera, who comes from Japan and lives in Rostock, to help with the financing of her first CD.
+Since it has become very difficult for young, freelance young artists to secure their livelihood through concerts, Reinhard Piechocki, the initiator and moderator of the Piano Summer and the Chopiniade, two joint series of events with the Putbus Theater, had the idea of promoting virtuosos who were particularly worthy of support, such as the pianist Mari Namera to help with the financing of her first CD.

 To support Mari Namera, money is being collected for the production of her own CD.
-The target group are people of all ages who are interested in music.
+The target group were people of all ages who are interested in music.

-The Theater Putbus development association supports this project and has started a campaign on the 99 Funken crowdfunding platform of the Sparkasse Vorpommern.
+The Theater Putbus development association supported this project and had a succesful campaign on the 99 Funken crowdfunding platform of the Sparkasse Vorpommern.

 Born in Japan, the pianist began playing the piano at the age of three.
 She studied at the Tokyo University of the Arts (Geidai) with Prof. Kei Itoh and at the Berlin University of the Arts with Prof. Elena Lapitskaja and Prof. Björn Lehmann and since 2015 at the Rostock University of Music and Theater with Prof. Bernd Zack.
 She completed her studies with top marks.
 Mari Namera has received high honors in competitions such as the Japan Player's Competition, Roze Piano Competition, Verona International Piano Competition, and 1st Prize at the Yachiyo Music Competition.
 Since then she has appeared regularly in piano recitals and as a soloist with orchestras in Japan and Germany.
 Today she lives and teaches in Rostock.